bitlogik/uniblow/README.md

 ### ERC20

-In ETH, BSC, MATIC, FTM, OP, METIS, CELO, GLMR, MOVR, AVAX or ARB, you can choose the ERC20 wallet account type option.
+In ETH, BSC, MATIC, FTM, OP, METIS, CELO, GLMR, MOVR, AVAX or ARB, you can enable the Tokens option.
 Select a known preset token, or input an ERC20 custom token address.

 ### NFT